Sacchan-VRC/SaccFlightAndVehicles/README.txt

 HUDControllerAAGun.cs--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Calculates information about the vehicle and sends an output to a Text script.
+Calculates information about the AAGun and sends output to the HUD.

 AA Gun Control
-Required to know information about the vehicle.
+Required to know information about the AAGun.
 AAGunController goes here.

 Elevation Indicator
 Hud object that shows pitch angle